 So, what you need to know first of all is that the top two e-commerce platforms in terms of popularity are Magento and WooCommerce.

 Each comes with their strengths and weaknesses so it’s going to come down to what you want out of an e-commerce platform.
-WooCommerce is a plugin for WordPress while Magento stands on its own.
+WooCommerce is a plugin for WordPress while the Magento platform stands on its own.

 Both of the platforms are quite straight forward to set up and use.
 The start-up costs are minimal and there’s always a developer who can assist you if you experience a problem.
 They both have a lot of features you can add, or not.
 The challenging part is to choose between the two as you weigh in the features each platform has against the other.